bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 - Add iRODS project owner/delegate group management
 - Add taskflow API with project lock status view
 - Add project locking status display and control disabling in landing zone list view
+- Add support for simultaneous validation of multiple zones in a project
 - Update email sending and alerts to exclude inactive users
 - Update iRODS access ticket creation to support path to data object in UI
 - Update checksum validation to check all files before failing